MechanicalCoder/nextjs-blog/posts/the_lady_and_the_monk.md

 ---
-title: 'The Lady And The Monk By Pico Iyer'
+title: 'The Lady And The Monk by Pico Iyer'
 date: '2020-07-23'
 ---